 Granted, Amazon is a very popular and highly credible brand.
-But another reason for Amazon’s results is its in-depth, thoughtful and clear customer product reviews, like this one:
+But, another reason for Amazon’s results is its in-depth, thoughtful and clear customer product reviews, like these:

 Showcasing detailed testimonials is a great way to boost your credibility.
 Xoom, a web payment solution, knows how to strategically place customer testimonials to boost conversions:

 How have organizations and marketers benefited from your offer?
-It’s very hard to tell the success story with just a logo or photo, but in addition to the testimonial copy, make sure your images display clearly.
+It’s very hard to tell the success story with just a logo or photo.
+In addition to the testimonial copy, make sure that your images display clearly.

 According to Kinsta, publishing testimonials on your web page is one of the best ways to build trust.
 Client testimonials are an integral part of social proof – a phrase that simply means “people are more likely to do what they see others doing.”boosted their conversion rate by 34%.